Edinburgh’s Enlightenment 1680-1750

 - The map features a colour-coded key, distinguishing between different themes.

 - The default page shows all the markers, but you may wish to click certain themes ‘off’ for easier navigation.
 In other words, you may choose to view only Yellow (Art/Music/Theatre) markers at first, before going on to see Red (places), and Purple (churches) markers nearby.

 - In either view, you can zoom in/out and click on one of the many markers for more information, as the image below shows:

 For specific guidance or if there are any issues, please contact email@example.com.

-The research behind this resource was carried out by Professor Murray Pittock.
-The resource was then developed by Craig Lamont.
-Special thanks to Brian Aitken, Digital Humanities Research Officer for the School of Critical Studies at the University of Glasgow and Christopher Fleet of the NLS.
+The resource, which draws on sources referenced where appropriate in the research outputs of the project, was designed by Professor Murray Pittock and Craig Lamont.
+Special acknowledgement is made of Joe Rock’s research on Richard Cooper’s life in Edinburgh.
+Special thanks are also due to Brian Aitken, Digital Humanities Research Officer for the School of Critical Studies at the University of Glasgow and Christopher Fleet of the NLS.